Eman Košpo

-Eman Košpo (/bs/; born 17 May 2007) is a professional footballer who plays as a centre-back for Serie A club Fiorentina.
+Eman Košpo (/bs/; born 17 May 2007) is a professional footballer who plays as a centre-back for Serie B club Mantova, on loan from Fiorentina.
 Born in Switzerland, he plays for the Bosnia and Herzegovina national team.

 A former Swiss youth international, Košpo made his senior international debut for Bosnia and Herzegovina in 2025.

 Club career

 Early career

 Košpo started playing football at a local club, before joining FC Aarau's youth setup in 2012.
 In 2015, he switched to Grasshopper's youth academy.
 In July 2023, he moved to Barcelona's youth setup.

 Fiorentina

 In July 2025, Košpo was transferred to Italian side Fiorentina for an undisclosed fee.

+In August 2026, he was sent on a season-long loan to Mantova.
+He made his professional debut against Empoli on 30 August at the age of 19.

 International career

 Despite representing Switzerland at various youth levels and captaining them at the under-17 level under coach Luigi Pisino, Košpo decided to play for Bosnia and Herzegovina at the senior level.

 In August 2025, his request to change sports citizenship from Swiss to Bosnian was approved by FIFA.
 Earlier that month, he received his first senior call up, for 2026 FIFA World Cup qualifiers against San Marino and Austria.
 He debuted against the former on 6 September.